wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Add Variation description
 * Html injects (Add whatever you want in between your checkout form fields)
 * Color picker field
-* Acceptable terms and conditions on per product basis
+* Acceptable terms and conditions on per product basis in checkout form
 * File uploads for checkout form sections and on a per product basis
-* Product terms and conditions
 * Advanced quantity and backorder management for products and variations
+* Filter products to be displayed on main shop page
+* Advanced email management to add more email recipients for specific contexts like new order, processing order, out of stock, backorder, etc.
+* Set minimum amount and maximum amount needed or necessary to checkout a cart

 Data captured via customized (added) form fields is available within your order administration and will be added in the appropriate sections of the individual orders.
 What shows up can be configured for each individual custom field.
 Data captured will be shown to the customer on the order receipt page and in emails.